 Do not get a 9-5 to learn how to do a job.
 Instead, use it to network, develop social skills, and build some discipline into your life.
 The job itself is unimportant.
 You are not there to earn money for your boss.
 You are there to grow and develop new skills.
 I can safely say the real value of my years in corporate was not learning to use Excel, but rather the skills I learned with things like networking, dealing with conflicts and time management.
 I also made many great friends/contacts with whom I still stay in touch with to this day.

 Do not get a 9-5 job with the intent of building a career of multiple decades.
 Set yourself a limit of maybe 2-5 years, and work hard to maximise your time there; constantly negotiate salary increases, save aggressively, and don’t be afraid to leave for a bigger payday.
-Concentrate on optimising skills that will be useful in your future endeavours (negotiating, selling, research) rather than ‘office monkey’ skills that only provide value to your boss (data entry, outdated softwares, running reports).
+Put maximum effort into optimising skills that will be useful in your future endeavours (negotiating, selling, research) and do the bare minimum on ‘office monkey’ skills that only provide value to your boss (data entry, outdated softwares, running reports).
 Give your time to the employer that treats you best (pays you the most) and make sure you spend time developing the skills that benefit you.

 Do not let a 9-5 job be the main focus of your life.
 It may take up most of your time, but remember it is only a means to an end.
 Use these years of security to figure out what you really want to do.
 Constantly seek out other endeavours and consider the options you can pursue once you leave.
 Where are you going to travel to?
 Why?
 What do you hope to achieve?
 Quite often, you might actually find the thought of eventually chasing these ambitions are the only thing that gets you through the day.